Creating and Running Your Scala Application

 - In the right-hand pane, select Scala.

-You can also select SBT for creating an SBT project or Play 2.x for creating a project with the Play 2.x framework.
+You can also select SBT for creating an SBT project, Play 2.x for creating a project with the Play 2.x framework or Activator for creating a project with Typesafe Activator templates.
 Click Next.

 - On the next page of the wizard, specify project and module location settings.
 If the Scala SDK is not specified, click Create, select a necessary SDK version for downloading and click OK.
 Click Finish.